ORIF - femur - discharge; Open reduction internal fixation - femur - discharge

 Set up your home so that you do not have to climb steps.
 Some tips are:

-If you do not have someone to help you at home for the first 1 to 2 weeks, ask your doctor or nurse about having a trained caregiver come to your home to help you.
+If you do not have someone to help you at home for the first 1 to 2 weeks, ask your provider about having a trained caregiver come to your home to help you.
 This person can check the safety of your home and help you with your daily activities.

 Be sure to do the exercises you were taught to help build strength and flexibility as you recover.